ashwin-sateesh/yoga-assistant/README.md

 ## Objective

-The Yoga Assistant is designed to provide accurate and real-time responses to yoga-related queries, offering both text and image outputs.
+The Yoga Assistant is a multimodal tool designed to provide accurate and real-time responses to yoga-related queries, offering both text and image outputs.
 The assistant leverages fine-tuned GPT-3.5 for text generation and a distilled Stable Diffusion model for image generation, ensuring high performance and quick response times.

 ## Architecture Overview